robsontenorio/marina/multiple/README.md

 ## The skeleton

-Create the following structure for your projects.
-Notice the folder name reflects the project's domains itself, but it is not mandatory.
+Create the following structure for your projects on the VPS the represents the sites.

-SQLite is used on these projects, but you can use any database you want through `docker-compose.yml`.
+SQLite is used on these projects, but you can use any database you want.

 ```bash
 |